ArduPilot/ardupilot_wiki/common/source/docs/common-vtx.rst

 CRSF is a bi-directional protocol that requires both TX and RX of a serial port to be connected.
 Follow the instructions for CRSF telemetry to setup CRSF support (See :ref:`common-tbs-rc`).
 If you only wish to use CRSF for VTX support, then (again using SERIAL5 as an example) :ref:`SERIAL5_PROTOCOL <SERIAL5_PROTOCOL>` should be set to 29 rather than 23.
 You will also need to make sure your VTX is configured for CRSF control.

-When using CRSF for both RC and VTX control it is important to disable "my VTX" support on Open TX transmitters.
+When using CRSF for both RC/Telem and VTX control it is important to disable "my VTX" support on Open TX transmitters.
 Follow your transmitters' instructions.
+In this scenario, you must connect your flight controller's UART to your CRSF receiver, and then connect your CRSF receiver to the VTX to forward CRSF commands, you cannot connect to the FC using CRSF directly for both the Receiver and VTX using two UARTs.

 Reboot your flight controller and power your video transmitter.
 At startup you should see a video message indicating the current video settings.
 All the video settings are stored in the ``VTX_x`` parameters and by default these will be changed to reflect the currently configured VTX settings.
 Once booted you can modify these settings and they will be reflected in the VTX configuration.